How to Find All Pages on a Website – 8 Easy Ways

 4. Just like with other tools, you can export the list of pages to a spreadsheet or another format for further analysis.

-Another way to find all pages on a website is to refer to your Content Management System (CMS), as it will contain all the URLs on the website you have once created.
-An example of CMSs are Wordpress or Squarespace which contain website building tools for content editing in different domains – news and blogging, e-commerce, corporate sites, and the like.
+Another way to find all the pages on a website is to refer to your Content Management System (CMS), which will contain all the URLs on the website you have once created.
+An example of a CMS is WordPress or Squarespace.

 How-to

-Although CMSs are quite different by appearance, the general steps apply to most of them:
+Although CMSs are quite different in appearance, the general steps apply to most of them:

 1. Log into your CMS dashboard and navigate to the page or post section.